rotellini9809/mjlab/docs/faq.md

 ### Does it work on macOS?

-Yes, but with limited performance. mjlab runs on macOS using CPU-only execution through MuJoCo Warp.
-The macOS wheels for Warp are relatively new, and CPU performance is significantly slower than GPU execution.
-For serious training, we recommend Linux with CUDA support.
+Yes, but only with limited performance. mjlab runs on macOS using CPU-only execution through MuJoCo Warp.
+- **Training is not recommended on macOS** as it lacks GPU acceleration.
+- **Evaluation works**, but is significantly slower than on Linux with CUDA.
+We recommend Linux with an NVIDIA GPU for serious training workloads.

 ### Does it work on Windows?